-Highlighting Usages in File
+Highlight Usages in File

-To highlight usages of a symbol in the current document
+Highlight usages in the current document

 When you finish examining the highlights, press Esc to remove them.

-This feature is supported in the following languages/technologies:
+This feature is supported in the following languages and technologies:

 The instructions and examples given here address the use of the feature in C#.
-For details specific to other languages, see corresponding topics in the ReSharper by Language section.
+For details specific to other languages, see corresponding topics in the ReSharper by language section.